bnwest/FastApiMicroService/README.md

 http://127.0.0.1:8000/items/42?q=5a920c4c-03d2-422e-b863-ce8126d35ff2
 ```
 The `/docs` endpoint displays the OpenAPI documentation.
-Each endpoint, once selected, can be tested by clicking the "Try it out" button.
+Each endpoint therein, once selected, can be tested by clicking the "Try it out" button.

 ### Manually run the System Tests